hamzat97/Reading_Data_from_MEC-10_RS485_Soil_Sensor/README.md

 - Carry out the wiring as represented in the description (images in the Wiring Diagram folder) and do not connect SET pin of the sensor to the ground (V-) in setup mode.
 - The correct sensor installation should be your top priority, this is is why reading the user manual is strongly recommended.

-Finally, I remain at your entire disposal for any further information, just contact me at my academic mail h.taous@ump.ac.ma if you have any questions or if you need any kind of assistance.
+Finally, I remain at your entire disposal for any further information, just contact me at my personal Gmail hamzataous847@gmail.com if you have any questions or if you need any kind of assistance.